Mark Byington

-Mark Byington (born April 22, 1976) is an American basketball coach and former college basketball player.
-He is the head men's basketball coach at James Madison University.
+Mark Byington (born April 22, 1976) is an American basketball coach and former player who is currently the head men's basketball coach at Vanderbilt University.
+He previously served as the head basketball coach at James Madison University.

 High school playing career

 Mark Byington played high school basketball at Salem High School located in Salem, Virginia.
-He led the Salem Spartans coached by current Dobyns-Bennett head coach Charlie Morgan to a 26–1 record in the 1993–94 season and to the Group AA state championship defeating Louisa County.
+He led the Salem Spartans coached by former Dobyns-Bennett head coach Charlie Morgan to a 26–1 record in the 1993–94 season and to the Group AA state championship defeating Louisa County.
 His #32 jersey has since been retired by Salem High School along with #11 Richard Morgan, who was an All-American.

 College playing career

 Byington was a three-year starter for the UNC Wilmington basketball team.
 He was awarded 2nd-team All-Colonial Athletic Association and All-CAA Defensive Team honors his senior year.
 In his four years at UNCW, he was a two-time CAA All-Academic selection and scored more than 1,000 points during his career.